alibaba/spring-cloud-alibaba/README.md

 * **Service registration and discovery**：Service can be registered and clients can discover the instances using Spring-managed beans, auto integration Ribbon.
 * **Distributed configuration**：support for externalized configuration in a distributed system, auto refresh when configuration changes.
 * **Event-driven**：support for building highly scalable event-driven microservices connected with shared messaging systems.
-* **AliCloud Object Storage**：massive, secure, low-cost, and highly reliable cloud storage services.
+* **Alibaba Cloud Object Storage**：massive, secure, low-cost, and highly reliable cloud storage services.
 Support for storing and accessing any type of data in any application, anytime, anywhere.
 For more features, please refer to [Roadmap](https://github.com/spring-cloud-incubator/spring-cloud-alibaba/blob/master/Roadmap.md).

 ## Components